xapax/security/docs/random_tips_and_tricks/pivoting.md

 route add 192.168.11.1 255.255.255.0 1
 ```

-Now we can run our portsanning module:
+Now we can run our portscanning module:

 ```
 use auxiliary/scanner/portscan/tcp